CamelCaseCam/CadBerry/docs/source/index.rst

 Welcome to CadBerry's documentation!
 ====================================
 CadBerry is an open-source IDE for synthetic biology built around a C++ version of the GIL compiler.
-CadBerry is still early in development, so built versions might be unstable
+CadBerry is still early in development, so built versions might be unstable.

+If you're new here, check out :doc:`User/GettingStarted` for a quickstart guide.

 Features
 --------
-* Allows user-created libraries to avoid rewriting code
-* Supports user-created modules to quickly add functionality
-* Multithreading and rendering support
+* Codon optimization
+* Auto-generated `TRAPzymes <https://pubmed.ncbi.nlm.nih.gov/12022862/>`_ to detect cellular RNAs
+* Support for reusing DNA using libraries
+* Add-on support using C++ and `Dear ImGui <https://github.com/ocornut/imgui>`_
+* Included math modelling system
+* Included thread pool

 Contribute
 ----------